 Before joining the consulting arena in 2003, Dennis worked in the mainstream banking industry for 10 years with the largest microfinance bank in Uganda (Centenary Bank) in various capacities starting from credit officer to head office senior manager positions including Assistant Risk Manager, Manager Special Duties, Turn around and Branch clean-up Manager.

-El hadji Niasse is the Head of West Africa for Ayani Inclusive Financial Sector Consultants.
-He also acts as a consultant for AYANI in different assignment in Africa.
-El hadji has worked in the development sector for over 20 years, involved in different projects in more than 15 countries.
+El hadji Niasse is the Head of West Africa at Ayani and acts as a senior consultant primarily in engagements related to youth and women enterprise, microfinance, training and evaluation.
+El hadji has worked in the development sector for over 20 years with experience that spans about 15 African countries.
 He has participated in more than ten project evaluation assignments, including document reviews, field work preparation and implementation, development of tools and conducting interviews, and report production.
-El hadji has also been involved in different socio-economic empowerment program design and implementation including development of training materials and conducting training for different target group.
+El hadji has also been involved in different socio-economic empowerment program design and implementation including development of training materials and conducting training (including classroom, retreat, mentoring, and coaching) for different target groups of MSMEs.

-Prior to joining AYANI in 2012, he worked for a range of development programs and organizations.
-El hadji coordinated a USAID program in Senegal promoting youth empowerment.
-In 2009 to 2010 he was regional Coordinator for Etimos Africa, an Italian consortium promoting ethical finance by giving credit to the fair trade sector and the social economy in Italy and all around the world.
-Before joining Etimos, El hadji worked with New Africa Rating, an initiative from different African microfinance consultants to promote the social performance in rating exercises.
-He has also held the role of Regional Coordinator for Microfin Africa, a network for microenterprise and microfinance institutions which seeks to upgrade capacity of African MFIs targeting women.
-El hadji is also involved with different initiatives in African on youth socio-economic empowerment including the Young African Leaders program (YALI).
+Prior to joining Ayani in 2012, El hadji coordinated a USAID program in Senegal promoting youth empowerment.
+From 2009 to 2010 he was regional Coordinator for Etimos Africa, an Italian consortium promoting ethical finance by giving credit to the fair trade sector and the social economy in Italy and all around the world.
+Before joining Etimos, El hadji worked with New Africa Rating, an initiative from different African microfinance consultants to promote social performance measurements in rating exercises.
+He has also held the role of Regional Coordinator for Microfin Afric, a network for microenterprise and microfinance institutions which seeks to upgrade the capacity of African MFIs targeting women via gender mainstreaming interventions.
+El hadji is currently involved with prominent initiatives in Africa focused on youth entrepreneurship, empowerment, and leadership including the Young African Leaders program (YALI).
+He is based in Senegal and works in French and English.